I-Am-Dench/goverbuild/cmd/goverbuild/README.md

 ### `cache`

+- `check`: Checks the contents of an existing cache file for a root directory.
-Uses a provided manifest file and root directory to either generate or update a given cache file.
+- `update`: Generates or updates a cache file using a provided manifest file and root directory.

 ### `segmented`